semanticdata/firefox-brave-search/README.md

 ## Disclaimer

 This extension is an independent project, has no relationship, and is not affiliated to Brave in any way.
 Brave™ is a registered trademark of Brave Software, Inc.

-## Acknowledgments

-Special thanks to [maaa](https://github.com/maaa101/) for inspiring this extension.

 ## License